 Mount Chirripó (Cerro Chirripó) is the highest mountain in Costa Rica, with an elevation of 3,821 m (12,536 ft) asl.
 It is located in Chirripó National Park and is noted for its ecological wealth.

 The mountain was named "Chirripo," meaning "land of eternal waters," by Native Americans because there are many lakes and streams around the mountain.

 The peaks of these mountains constitute sky islands for many species of plants and animals.
 Snow has not fallen at its peak in the past 100 years, according to the University of Costa Rica, but hail is sometimes reported.

 The great height of Mount Chirripó relative to its surroundings is also evidenced by its particularly high topographic prominence of 3,727 m (12,228 ft), making it the world's 37th most prominent peak.
 On clear days it is possible to see across the country from the Pacific Ocean to the Caribbean Sea.

 Temperatures on the peak range from 4-18 ˚C (39-64 ˚F).
 Temperatures can drop to below freezing at night.

 Chirripó National Park

-The National Park is located in the Talamanca Mountain Range, about 150 km (93 mi) from San José, in the southeastern region of the country.
+The National Park is located in the Talamanca Mountain Range, about 150 km (93 mi) from San José, in the country's southeastern region.
 The park is home to the highest peak in Costa Rica, a favorite of mountain climbers and hikers.

-Cerro Chirripo Grande is what attracts most visitors to the area.
+Cerro Chirripo Grande attracts the most visitors to the area.
 When the weather permits, both the Pacific Ocean and the Caribbean Sea can be seen from its summit.

-Wildlife found within the park include spider monkeys, Bairds tapirs, peccary, jaguars and pumas.
-Over 400 species of birds have been identified in the park, including woodpeckers, wood creepers and trogons.
+Wildlife in the park includes spider monkeys, Baird's tapirs, peccary, jaguars and pumas.
+Over 400 species of birds have been identified in the park, including woodpeckers, woodcreepers and trogons.
 It is also home to over 260 species of amphibians and reptiles.